-Athletes may begin step 1 within 24 hours of injury, with progression through each subsequent step typically taking a minimum of 24 hours.
+“NOTE: Athletes may begin step 1 within 24 hours of injury, with progression through each subsequent step typically taking a minimum of 24 hours.
 If more than a mild exacerbation of symptoms occurs during steps 1-3, the athlete should stop and attempt to exercise the next day.
-Athletes experiencing concussion-related symptoms during steps 4-6 should return to step 3 to establish full reloutions of symptoms with exertion before engaging in at-risk acitivies(Patricios23
+Athletes experiencing concussion-related symptoms during steps 4-6 should return to step 3 to establish full reloutions of symptoms with exertion before engaging in at-risk acitivies.”
+(Patricios et al. 2023)

 Table 2 Retrun-to-learn (RTL) Strategy